ga386-hash/Interactive-Lab-Hub/Lab 2/README.md

 https://github.com/user-attachments/assets/ad90fe72-c60e-43e1-a27f-3ab45b743e9e

-\*\*\***For this demo, I adjusted the fill rate of my water accumulation clock so the effect would be visible in a short clip rather than unfolding over a full day.
-Instead of calculating the water level from the actual hour and minute, I tracked elapsed time since the script started and mapped that onto the screen's height over a 30 second window, so the blue "water" rises from empty to completely full in half a minute.
-This let me demonstrate the core visual concept, an ambient water level that fills as time passes, in a quick, shareable clip, while the underlying logic is the same proportional-fill approach that would eventually run across a full 24 hour cycle in the finished version.**\*\*\*
+\*\*\***For this demo, I sped up how fast the water fills so it would be easy to see in a short video instead of taking a whole day.
+Rather than using the actual hour and minute, I tracked how much time had passed since the script started and used that to fill the screen from empty to full in 30 seconds.
+This let me show the main idea, water slowly filling up as time passes, in a quick clip, even though the actual logic is the same one that would run over a full 24 hour day in the finished version.**\*\*\*

 <img width="565" height="363" alt="Screenshot 2026-09-14 at 7 12 51 PM" src="https://github.com/user-attachments/assets/71714780-f052-4aaa-9209-a2166962335c" />